Martlark/folder_sync/README.md

 PyCharm
 -------

-Add as a file watcher, selecting folder_sync from the venv scripts/bin directory.
-By default `folder_sync` looks for *.jsx files.
+Add as a file watcher, selecting `folder_sync` from the virtual env scripts/bin directory.
+By default `folder_sync` looks for `*.jsx` files.
 Change this with the `--patern` option.
 Pick the correct `file type` to match.

 When you save any file of `file type` the folders will be synced.